varmaitachi-source/VitalWatch_Peekuthon/README.md

 # Vital Watch - Hardware Repository

+Note: **we have attached the drive links of the presentation and the demo videos for your reference**

 Hardware details for the Vital environment - Block diagrams , architecture , flow ,  Schematics , Layouts , 3D files , testing results (proofs of the concepts)